So you’ve officially become torn between getting a job or starting your own business….

-- You’re sometimes forced to do things you don’t wanna do.
+- You’re sometimes forced to do things you don’t want to do.

 - You’re sometimes forced to work with people you don’t like.

-- You’re often pigeonholed into the same-old-same-old work everyday.
+- You’re often pigeonholed into the same work everyday.

-- You get a stable income, but the potential for that number skyrocketing higher is very low.
+- You get a stable salary, but the potential for that number skyrocketing higher is very low.